-- Taila Shirodhara (in dry type) – In this process lukewarm medicated oil (Sesame oil medicated with herbs like Brahmi, Shankhapushpi, Yashtimadhu, Chandana, etc.) is poured over the forehead in a rhythmic manner from a perforated pot suspended above forehead.
+- Taila Shirodhara (for Dry AMD) – In this process lukewarm medicated oil (Sesame oil medicated with herbs like Brahmi, Shankhapushpi, Yashtimadhu, Chandana, etc.) is poured over the forehead in a rhythmic manner from a perforated pot suspended above forehead.

-- Takradhara (in wet type) – The age related macular degeneration treatment Takradhara also.
+- Takradhara (for Wet AMD) – The age related macular degeneration treatment Takradhara also.
 In this therapy, lukewarm medicated buttermilk (medicated with Amalaki and other herbs) is poured over the forehead in a rhythmic manner just like in Shirodhara.